Complement C3 is a blood test that measures the activity of a certain protein.

 C3 and C4 are the most commonly measured complement components.

-A complement test may be used to monitor people with an autoimmune disorder and to see if treatment for their condition is working.
+A complement test may be used to monitor people with an autoimmune disorder.
+It is done to see if treatment for their condition is working.
 When the complement system is turned on during inflammation, levels of complement proteins may go down.
-For example, patients with active lupus erythematosus may have lower-than-normal levels of the complement proteins C3 and C4.
+For example, people with active lupus erythematosus may have lower-than-normal levels of the complement proteins C3 and C4.

 The test may also be done for the following conditions: